Rational degeneration of M-curves, totally positive Grassmannians and KP2-solitons: Analytic properties of the effective divisor

-The number of poles $b^{(r)}_k$ is equal to the number of ovals and their position has been computed in Proposition \ref{prop:1} and in Theorem \ref{theo:main}.
-Therefore the number of zeroes of $\Psi(\lambda, \vec t)$ is equal to the number of ovals.
+\begin{proof} The number of poles $b^{(r)}_k$ is equal to the number of ovals and their position is computed in Proposition \ref{prop:1} and in Theorem \ref{theo:main0}.
+Therefore the number of zeroes of $\Psi(\zeta, \vec t)$ is equal to the number of ovals.
 For $\vec t=(0,0,\ldots)$, by definition, the zeroes coincide with the divisor points, and their positions continuously depend on $\vec t$.
 A zero could leave a real oval only if it collides with another zero coming from another oval.
-That is impossible since $\Psi^{(r)} (\lambda^{(r)}_j, \vec t)>0$, for all $\vec t$, with $r\in [N]$, $j\in [M-N+1]$ (see Corollary \ref{cor:lambda}).
+That is impossible since $\Psi^{(r)} (\lambda^{(r)}_j, \vec t)>0$, for all $\vec t$, with $r\in [N]$, $j\in [M-N+1]$ (see Theorem~\ref{theo:main0}).
 It means that for all times $\vec t$ each zero remains in the same open interval $]\lambda^{(r)}_n, \lambda^{(r)}_{n+1} [$.

 All terms $V^{(r)}_l (\vec t)$ are of order 1 in $\xi$ for $(t_1,\dots, t_{j_0}) \in K_0$.
-Let us write the function $\Psi^{(r)}(\lambda, \vec t)$ as a sum of simple fractions:
+Let us write the function $\Psi^{(r)}(\zeta, \vec t)$ as a sum of simple fractions:

 where $f_{r,\xi} (\vec t)$ is as in (\ref{eq:heatxi}) and the positions of the poles are given by (\ref{eq:bs}).
 Therefore

 and inside the interval $[\lambda^{(r)}_{k+1},\lambda^{(r)}_{k}]$ we have